 The exposure assessment standards for wireless portable devices used around the world have been established by the IEEE and the International Electrotechnical Commission (IEC).
 These standards create strict methodological requirements for testing products for compliance with specific absorption rate (SAR) limits.
 For many regions, including the Americas and the European Union, testing is done for intended use of the products (e.g., use at the ear or in front of the face) and for body-worn products (e.g., in a holster on the waist).

 Stationary or mobile equipment that transmits RF energy, such as base stations, antenna sites or wireless access points, are covered by exposure guidelines based on the same scientific knowledge as the limits applied to portable radio products.
-For exposure to antennas at a far distance, the limits are in terms of power density (milliwatts per square centimeter), instead of SAR for portable devices operated near the body.
-Generally, due to the height of antennas, stationary network equipment produces RF exposure levels for members of the public that are typically hundreds or even thousands of times below established exposure limits.
+For exposure to antennae at a far distance, the limits are in terms of power density (milliwatts per square centimetre), instead of SAR for portable devices operated near the body.
+Generally, due to the height of antennae, stationary network equipment produces RF exposure levels for members of the public that are typically hundreds or even thousands of times below established exposure limits.

 New technologies, products and services are being deployed that incorporate the use of RF energy.
-These include radio networks and devices for RF identification technology for logistics management, low-power access points to boost network availability in businesses, and LTE and Wi-Fi products.
+These include radio networks and devices for RF identification technology for logistics management.
 These technologies often use radio waves to operate and must meet the same or similar exposure guidelines as existing wireless products.